WICG/fenced-frame/explainer/use_cases.md

 ## **Summary**

-[Fenced frames](https://github.com/shivanigithub/fenced-frame) have been discussed in the context of various use-cases.
-This document summarizes the various fenced frame modes.
+This document summarizes the various use cases for [fenced frames](https://github.com/shivanigithub/fenced-frame).
+Each API that uses fenced frames specifies its behavior by generating appropriate [fenced frame configs](https://github.com/shivanigithub/fenced-frame/blob/master/explainer/fenced_frame_config.md).

-## **Characteristics of the different modes**
+## **Characteristics of the different use cases**

-*   All modes are similar such that they are isolated from the embedded context via any JS window references, script access, storage access, resizing of the fenced frame, messaging APIs etc.
+*   All use cases are similar such that they are isolated from the embedded context via any JS window references, script access, storage access, resizing of the fenced frame, messaging APIs etc.
-*   Every mode of fenced frame is different in how its privacy guarantees are preserved and would need a separate launch/review process.
-The first phase and the associated review process of fenced frames will focus only on the **“opaque-ads”** and **“default”** modes.
+*   Every use case of fenced frame is different in how its privacy guarantees are preserved and would need a separate launch/review process.
+The first phase and the associated review process of fenced frames will focus only on its use by FLEDGE, sharedStorage, and the default `FencedFrameConfig()` constructor(s).
 *   Each mode’s src attribute’s privacy characteristics are different E.g. the “opaque-ads” mode allows providing a urn:uuid src by the embedder which contains cross-site data e.g. interest groups, “read-only” mode has src that is known to the embedder and does not need to be mitigated against link decoration.
 A future “unpartitioned-storage” mode will need the src to be mitigated against link decoration.
 *   It is important that the mode doesn’t change when there is a cross-document navigation.
 E.g. An “opaque-ads” mode fenced frame which has the interest group of the user, if navigated to the read-only mode from within the fenced frame can add the interest group to the target url and still get access to cookies thus creating a hybrid of two modes that we do not want to support.
 *   Similar to the above point, a fenced frame tree of one mode cannot contain a child fenced frame of another mode.